 As a guide who runs fly fishing classes, I often get the question, how much does it cost to start fly fishing?
-Since I’m not selling you anything, this article will answer that question honestly, and I say that because sometimes fly shops and other websites will try to upsell you and recommend more than you actually need or will recommend crap products.
+Since I’m not selling you anything, this article will answer that question honestly.

-How much does it cost to start fly fishing will depend on a few factors, such as your budget, how often you fish, what type of fish you want to fish for, or the type of fly fishing you want to do, or even how fully equipped you want to be.
+How much it costs to start fly fishing will depend on a few factors, such as your budget, how often you fish, what type of fish you want to fish for, the type of fly fishing you want to do, or even how fully equipped you want to be.
 The quick answer is:

 Best Price, Where To Buy, Who To Trust: Local Fly Shop Or Online

 Your local fly shop will have all the gear you need and should have entry-level gear all the way up to top-end gear, and they will also have fly fishing licenses.

 Local fly shops are great because they have a wealth of local knowledge and will set you up with what you need for your area and your needs.